-The States' Taxation Conference remains the only national conference covering all state and territory taxes in one technical program, with this year's conference taking place at the spectacular Adelaide Oval.
+The States' Taxation Conference remains the only national conference covering all state and territory taxes in one technical program, with this year's conference taking place online.

 As in previous years, all state and territory Revenue Commissioners will be in attendance, together with representatives from their respective offices.
 With strong attendance from both the private and government sectors, the conference has always been a popular forum for interaction and networking among participants in the state taxes community.
 It is particularly valuable for those with practices operating across multiple jurisdictions.